rassel25/Parkinson-Disease-Detection/README.md

 ## Description of project

-In the project I first cleaned the data.
+In the project, I first cleaned the data by doing EXPLORATORY DATA ANALYSIS AND DATA PREPROCESSING.

-Then I tested different classification methods:
-- Multiclass LogisticRegression
-- Random Forest Decision Tree
-- Gradient Boost

-I searched the best parameters for the models and compared them.
-For comparison I used the metric AUC.

-The best model turned out to be Random Forest with the parameters n_estimators=140, max_depth=15 and min_samples_leaf=1.
+Then I used FEATURE SELECTION techniques to get the top 5 best features.
+In the end, I used all the features to train our model as this gives the best performance.

+After that, I used PIPELINE to do FEATURE SCALING & OVERSAMPLING.

+Lastly, I used GRIDSEARCH CV for MODEL SELECTION, HYPERPARAMETERS TUNING.

 ## Description of files in Github Repository

-- Data: ObesityDataSet_raw_and_data_sinthetic.csv
+- Data:

 - Jupyter Notebook: notebook.ipynb with
   - Data preparation and data clearning